sundgenomics/sundgenomics.github.io/README.md

 ### Current status

-    We are preparing a transition from our N-drives from CPR to RENEW.
-This should be shortly in action.
+    We have done a transition from our N-drives from CPR to RENEW.
 Information in the links section below.

-    The sequencers will be moved to 10.5 at the end of August.
+    The sequencers are being moved to 10.5 these days.
     Expect some down-time.

 [//]: # (This is a comment)